arifmamur5-ops/web3-node-journey/README.md

 ## System Architecture & Configuration

-The Nginx web server is configured with strict traffic-shaping rules: a baseline rate of `30r/m` (one request per second) and a tolerance threshold of `burst=5` utilizing the *Leaky Bucket* algorithm with the `nodelay` flag.
+The Nginx web server is configured with strict traffic-shaping rules: a baseline rate of `30r/m` (Thirty request per minute) and a tolerance threshold of `burst=5` utilizing the *Leaky Bucket* algorithm with the `nodelay` flag.

 Configuration file (`/etc/nginx/nginx.conf`):
 ```nginx